 Fourth year Engineering Student, Jose, shares his top 10 tips for starting university life.

-After having completed three years of my intense MEng Course in Civil Engineering, I can begin by saying… you will enjoy the course!
+After having completed my intense MEng Course in Civil Engineering, I can begin by saying… you will enjoy the course!
 It will be a challenging course which will test several of your abilities in calculus, algebra, logic, and then will allow you to explore new areas which you probably didn’t even know existed, but I certainly hope my top 10 tips will help you think about how to begin this journey with your right foot.

 1. Be passionate about your subject

 As an Engineering student, there’s a vast field of specialisation where your career may lead, thus, don’t limit your interests to one particular subject, but rather open up your mind to appreciate all the aspects this career has to offer.

 2. Choose carefully where you will be living

 University is all about experiences, choosing where you will live can have a big impact on this, which can be positive or negative according to your personality and needs.